signalogic/SigSRF_SDK/mediaTest_readme.md

 ```
 ## coCPU EVS Codec Tests

 The following command lines specify coCPU cores.
-The first one does the same EVS WB test as above, and the seond one does an EVS NB test.
+The first one does the same EVS WB test as above, and the second one does an EVS NB test.
 Both produce .wav files that you can listen to and experience EVS audio quality:

 ```C
 ./mediaTest -f1000 -m0xff -cSIGC66XX-8 -ecoCPU_c66x.out -itest_files/stv16c.INP -otest_files/c6x16c_j.wav

 ./mediaTest -f1000 -m0xff -cSIGC66XX-8 -ecoCPU_c66x.out -itest_files/stv8c.INP -otest_files/c6x8c_j.wav -Csession_config/codec_test_8kHz_13200bps_config
 ```

+In the above command lines, eight (8) coCPU cores are specified, although the free demo is limited to one coCPU core.
+The coCPU clock rate can be set from 1 to 1.6 GHz (-f1000 to -f1600 in the command line).

 ## EVS Frame Mode Tests
 ```C